vipin-s0106/IMDB/README.md

 ```
 ![Screenshot](Snippets/api_token_refresh.PNG)

-4- Setting the access toekn in Header to do the Admin request with server like (Create, Update, Delete Movie).
+4- Setting the access token in Header to do the Admin request with server like (Create, Update, Delete Movie).
 Make sure that Logged with Admin user, if Not logged with Admin User then you will get the error like "You do not have permission to perform this action"
 ```json
 #Setting Header as shown in the image